Probely/farcaster-onprem-agent/README.md

   probely-agent | Setting local gateway rules     ... done probely-agent | Starting WireGuard gateway      ... done probely-agent |
-  probely-agent | Running..
+  probely-agent | Running...
   ```

-  > If the Agent is not connecting, please ensure that your [firewall](#firewall-rules)
+  If the Agent is not connecting, please ensure that your [firewall](#firewall-rules)
-  > are properly configured.
+  are properly configured.

 # Building from source